1-18 Basic concepts

 In addition to several smaller neurons, observe three large neurons of a type called Purkinje cells.

-Place the cursor or click on the image to observe:
+2 – Place the cursor or click on the image:

-Purkinje cells 1 and 3 – with unclear nuclei and no obvious nucleoli.
+Purkinje cells 1 and 3 – have unprecise nuclei and no obvious nucleoli.

-Purkinje cell 2 – with an evident nucleus and nucleolus
+Purkinje cell 2 – shows an evident nucleus and nucleolus.

-Why do we observe sections in which similar cells show such varied appearances?
+Why do cells show such varied appearances?
+See next page for an explanation.

 Cerebellum.
 Hematoxylin and eosin.
 Medium magnification.